Self-Supervised Learning for Recommender Systems: A Survey: Data Augmentation

 \subsection{Graph-Based Augmentation}

-Given the user-item graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with the adjacency matrix $\mathbf{A}$ (or other graphs such as the user-user graph and item-attribute graph), the following graph augmentation approaches (illustrated in Fig. \ref{fig: graph-augmentation}) can be applied.
+Given the user-item graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$ with the adjacency matrix $\mathbf{A}$ (or other graphs like the user-user graph), the following augmentation approaches (Fig. \ref{fig: graph-augmentation}) can be applied.

 \textbf{Edge/Node Dropout}.
-With the probability $\rho$, each edge may be removed from the graph.
-The idea behind is that only partial connections contribute to the node representations, and discarding the redundant connections can endow the representations more robustness against noisy interactions, which is analogous to the item masking and cropping methods.
-This edge dropout method is formulated as:
+With a probability $\rho$, each edge may be removed from the graph.
+The idea behind is that only partial connections contribute to the node representations, and discarding redundant connections can endow the representations more robustness, which is analogous to the cropping methods.
+This method is formulated as:

 where $\mathbf{m}\in(0,1)^{|\mathcal{E}|}$ is the masking vector on the edge set generated by a Bernoulli distribution.
 This method is widely used in many contrastive methods \cite{lee2021bootstrapping,zhang2021double,wujc2021self,wang2021curriculum,yu2021kdd,zhou2021selfcf}.
-Similarly, with the probability $\rho$, each node can also be dropped from the graph, together with its associated edges \cite{hao2021multi,wujc2021self,wang2021curriculum}.
+Similarly, each node can also be dropped from the graph, together with its associated edges \cite{hao2021multi,wujc2021self,wang2021curriculum}.
 This augmentation method is expected to identify the influential nodes from differently augmented views, which is formulated as:

 where $\mathbf{m}\in(0,1)^{|\mathcal{V}|}$ is the masking vector on the node set and $\mathbf{m}^{\prime}$ is the vector masking the associated edges.